linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Bernanke, Geithner, and other Fed officials agreed that another loan from the Fed wasn't going to help Bear Stearns.
 It needed more equity—an investor to fill the hole created by all the losses.
 At this point, the Treasury didn't have the authority to be that investor.
 A private sector solution—a healthier institution to acquire Bear—was the best option.
 To buy time, the Fed, along with JP Morgan, promised on March 13 to extend Bear Stearns "secured funding…as necessary, for an initial period of 28 days."

 JPMorgan, the third largest bank holding company in the country at the time, was the most natural candidate to buy Bear, because it was Bear's clearing bank, served as an intermediary between Bear and its repo lenders, and was thus considerably more familiar with Bear's holdings than any other potential suitor.
 Only JPMorgan could credibly review Bear's assets and make a bid before Asian markets opened on Sunday, a process which importantly included guaranteeing Bear's trading book.
-However, JPMorgan was not willing to proceed if it meant having to take over Bear's  $35 billion mortgage portfolio.
-To push a deal through, the Fed promised to provide JPM with a$ 30 billion non-recourse loan to buy out the brokerage (at $2 a share—its peak was $173), secured by Bear's mortgage pool, meaning that future losses on the mortgage portfolio would be borne by the Fed—and ultimately the taxpayer.
+However, JPMorgan was not willing to proceed if it meant having to take over Bear's  \$35 billion mortgage portfolio.
+To push a deal through, the Fed promised to provide JPM with a\$ 30 billion non-recourse loan to buy out the brokerage (at \$2 a share—its peak was \$173), secured by Bear's mortgage pool, meaning that future losses on the mortgage portfolio would be borne by the Fed—and ultimately the taxpayer.
 They also created a new lending facility where twenty investment banks/brokerages could borrow unlimited sums while posting MBS for collateral.

 On Tuesday, the Fed additionally cut rates 75 basis points (bringing the policy rate down to 2.25 percent).
 The rescue and aggressive injection of liquidity had the desired effect.
 Stocks rallied and remarkably ended the month flat.
 Using taxpayer money to save Bear Stearns would prove a controversial decision, but as we noted in our Daily Observations at the time, failure to do so would have resulted in the "financial system…passing the point of no return (i.e., the point at which the blowing out of risk and liquidity premiums would be self-reinforcing)."